manuelbieh/react-book/advanced-concepts/refs.md

 ### String Refs

 The simplest and oldest form of refs are **string refs**.
 Nowadays, it is not recommended to use them anymore as they can impact performance and might be deprecated in the future.
-I wanted to mention them for matters of completeness though as they are currently still part of the official API and as you might come across them during your work with React \(especially if you are working with legacy code\).
+I wanted to mention them for the sake of completeness though as they are currently still part of the official API and as you might come across them during your work with React \(especially if you are working with legacy code\).

-In order to define a **string ref**, you pass prop named `ref` to a DOM element and pass value to that prop in **string** form.
+In order to define a **string ref**, you pass prop named `ref` to a DOM element and pass a value to that prop in **string** form.
 The corresponding DOM element is now accessible to us using the instance method `this.ref` **inside of the component**.

 ```jsx
 import React from 'react';